Item Restricted to University of Alberta Users

 • Author(s) / Creator(s)

-• This paper was produced throughout the summer of 2015 with funding from the University of Alberta's Undergraduate Research Initiative.
-Providing a brief contextual history of "gay panic" as a psychological "condition" and legal strategy, the paper considers two Canadian cases where a "gay panic defense" was advanced by the accused.
-Through analyses of both cases, the paper explores the contemporary relationship between masculinity, homosexuality and the courts.
-It concludes by demonstrating how in the most recent case, a "gay panic defense" failed (likely due to changes in the Canadian view of same-sex desire).
-By way of conclusion, the paper questions why such defenses are even heard in our current judicial moment.
+• This paper was produced with funding from the University of Alberta's Undergraduate Research Initiative (Summer 2015).
+Providing a brief contextual history of "gay panic" as a psychological "condition" and legal strategy, it examines two Canadian cases in which the accused advanced a "gay panic defense."
+Through analyses of both cases, the paper explores the contemporary relationship between masculinity, homosexuality, and the courts.
+It concludes by demonstrating how, in the most recent case, a "gay panic defense" failed—likely due to shifts in Canadian views on same-sex desire.
+Finally, the paper questions why such defenses continue to be heard in the current judicial landscape.

 • Date created